Ohio health leaders concerned about rise in COVID-19 hospitalizations

 This latest surge in COVID-19 cases is putting a strain on hospitals.
 In the first week of 2022 alone, there were more than 850 hospitalizations across the state.
 Montgomery County has the third highest number of hospitalizations so far this year with 85 people admitted.

-“Given the rise in total numbers of cases we’re seeing, even a smaller percentage of a larger number is still making for a large number of people needed to be in the hospital,” Dr. Andrew Thomas, with The Ohio State Wexner Medical Center, said.
+“Given the rise in total numbers of cases we’re seeing, even a smaller percentage of a larger number is still making for a large number of people needed to be in the hospital,” said Dr. Andrew Thomas with The Ohio State Wexner Medical Center.

 Because of this, state health leaders said hospitals are coming up with plans to increase capacity and keep beds open.
 Many are announcing a pause on elective surgeries.